robbtraister/fusion/documentation/migration/readme.md

 ##### Reasoning
 Writing Feature Packs in JavaScript offers numerous benefits, including:

 - the ability to render isomorphically (discussed later)
 - native event handling in components via React (discussed later)
-- access to the vast JS ecosystem of modules via `npm`
+- access to the vast repository of JS modules available via `npm`
 - using a popular, modern development standard that web developers already know and love

 ##### More Info